documaster/documaster-api/README.md

 # Introduction

-This repository documents all supported versions of the publicly-exposed Documaster Integration API.
+This repository documents all supported versions of the Documaster Integration API.

-The master branch contains documentation that has been peer-reviewed and released.
-Backwards-incompatible changes to the documentation merged in master is not expected unless the documentation itself is found to be incorrect.
+The **master** branch contains documentation of services that have been peer-reviewed and are available for use.

-The develop branch, on the other hand, contains documentation about services that have not yet been released and are subject to change.
+The **develop** branch contains documentation of services that have not yet been released and are subject to change.